hawkeyedriver/schenk-netlify-jchs/src/pages/index.md

         pathway completers can now earn a 2nd pathway completion because this pathway has the same prerequisites as APCS-A.  This course is a project-based dive into embedded systems programming and robotics.
-We blur the lines between computer science and engineering, and have fun doing so!
+We blur the lines between computer science and engineering, just like industry today!
   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their